cfss-fa19/hw01/README.md

 ## Reflection and Experience
 - **Problem 0:** no previous experience with any programming language, first study in an English enviornment.
 The process is the opposite of painless and takes me loooooooonger time to figure everything out.

-- **Problem 1:** R punched me at the very beginning with an unreadale error message when I try to push/pull.
-I installed every components but there was nothing on the upper right pane under git tab.
-Neither TA and teacher know what was going on, just when I was considering using R cloud instead.
-My roommate suggested I might could have changed the file name from chinese to english.
-Finally, I changede the whole computer system's priority language and it worked out !!!
+- **Problem 1:** R punched me at the very beginning with an unreadale error message when I tried to push/pull.
+I installed every components but there was nothing in the upper right pane under git tab.
+Neither TA and teacher knew what was going on, just when I was thinking about using R cloud instead.
+My roommate suggested I could try to change the file name from chinese to english.
+Finally, I changed the computer system's priority language and it worked out !!!

 **Everything else could be found on our useful website! _(it just takes time)_**